-A year and a half later, with the creation of the UNIMA Three Americas Commission, the third stage of THE PUPPETEER'S SHEET began, now under the coordination of Manuel A. Morán (Puerto Rico-United States) and Rubén Darío Salazar (Cuba), with a new design and editorial concept.
+Three Americas Commission, the third stage of THE PUPPETEER'S SHEET began, now under the coordination of Manuel A. Morán (Puerto Rico-United States) and Rubén Darío Salazar (Cuba), with a new design and

-They would publish 12 virtual issues, from January 2017 to December 2020, with different sections that would include a "selection of news and historical texts, critical and theoretical texts about events relating to the art of puppetry in our continent" s well as a section with articles about puppet theatre in a selected country of the continent; the list was long: Nicaragua, Dominican Republic, Brazil, Canada, Costa Rica, Puerto Rico, Uruguay, Mexico, Panama, Guatemala, El Salvador, Honduras, Cuba, Argentina and the United States of America - bilingual edition.
-The magazine ranged in length from 27 to 56 pages, was edited throughout by Abdel de la Campa Escaig, and each issue had guest editors and writers.
+Lago wrote: "...and we do not doubt that in the not too to December 2020, with different sections that would include a "selection of news and historical texts, critical greatest communication -communion- and the most and theoretical texts about events relating to the art of listened to voice of the puppeteers of all the countries of puppetry in our continent, as well as a section with articles about puppet theatre in a selected country of the continent; the list was long: Nicaragua, Dominican Republic, Brazil, Canada, Costa Rica, Puerto Rico, Uruguay, Mexico, Panama, Guatemala, El Salvador, Honduras, Cuba, Argentina and the United States of America - bilingual pages, was edited throughout by Abdel de la Campa Escaig, and each issue had guest editors and writers.

 Our comrades and their work team carried out a truly commendable work that will also remain in the history of the Puppet Theatre of the American continent.
-We are left with a phrase that Rubén Darío expressed from its first issue: "Every struggle that is lost is the one that is abandoned..." and The Puppeteer's Sheet was not abandoned.
+We are left with a phrase that Rubén Darío expressed from (Chile) and Susanita Freire (Uruguay-Brazil) at the head, its first issue: "Every struggle that is lost is the one that who would take over the puppetry adventure, and would is abandoned..."5 and The Puppeteer's Sheet was not